Safety Tips

 Ride in a linear manner • Don’t swerve or ride erratically as this will increase the chances of a crash for you and your riding partners • Don't let yourself get boxed in • Position yourself so you have an out if something happens

-Don’t Overlap Wheels
+Groups - Don’t Overlap Wheels

 Be careful not to overlap your front wheels with the rear wheel of the person in front of you - If they swerve for an obstacle and clips your front wheel there’s a good chance you will crash • This is one of the most common causes of big crashes.
-(In the Tour de France it results in huge pileups of Belgians, Italians, Brits, and Spaniards.) • When you are riding in a group, the person behind is responsible for keeping themselves safe • When riding side-by-side, always be ready to move into a single file line when traffic becomes congested or the road gets narrow •
+(Even in the Tour de France this mishap results in huge pileups that include Belgians, Italians, Brits, and Spaniards.) • When you are riding in a group, the person behind is responsible for keeping themselves safe • When riding side-by-side, always be ready to move into a single file line when traffic becomes congested or the road gets narrow • When stopping, pull yourself and your bike completely off the road.